Pineapple Pecan Glazed Green Beans

 - 1 teaspoon kosher salt

-- ½ cup Dole Canned Pineapple Tidbits in 100% Pineapple Juice
+- 1/2 cup Dole Canned Pineapple Tidbits in 100% Pineapple Juice, drained, but reserve juice

 - Steam or cook green beans according to package directions to desired doneness.